anoopsarkar/decipherment-class/hw1.md

 ### Hidden Markov Models <span class="text-muted">optional</span>

 Use a two-state Hidden Markov model to model words in the Voynich data: `voynich.txt`.
 After EM training compute the $$\arg\max$$ over the data, essentially tagging the data using the two-state HMM.
 See if you can replicate the famous Currier result about evidence of "two hands" in Voynich.
+You can use a suitable HMM package.
+You do not have to implement it yourself.

 Ground Rules
 ------------